Karen Kleiman MSW, LCSW

 - Tell her she is doing all the right things to get better (therapy, medication, etc.).

-- Tell her she can still be a good mother and feel terrible.
+- Tell her she can still be a good mother, even if she feels terrible.

 - Tell her it's okay to make mistakes; she doesn't have to do everything perfectly.